 We understand how difficult a diagnosis of cancer can be, and weighing your pet’s treatment options can feel overwhelming.
 At CUVS, we’ll help guide you, setting aside ample time to ensure you have all the answers you need to make a well-informed decision that’s right for your pet and your family.
 And should a question arise once you’ve returned home, we’re always just a phone call away.

 We’re here for you.
-You can reach our oncologist 7 days a week with questions or concerns, and our Emergency-Critical Care Department is here around the clock to manage emergencies.
+You can reach our Oncology Department via phone or email with questions or concerns, and our Emergency-Critical Care Department is here around the clock to manage emergencies.

 You and your pet not only benefit from the expertise of our board-certified oncologist, but we also collaborate with other specialists at CUVS, faculty at Cornell’s College of Veterinary Medicine and Weill Cornell’s Oncology Department—ensuring the most up-to-date diagnostics and treatments.